veerbani1111-design/Imperial-Union-Helper/SECURITY.md

 - We may assign a CVE or coordinate with CERT/other bodies for high-severity issues.

 ## Privacy & Telemetry
-- TitanBot does not phone home or collect usage data by default.
+- Imperial Union Official Bot does not phone home or collect usage data by default.
 (If you plan to add telemetry, it must be opt-in, documented, and transparent.)
 - Maintainers do not receive data from self-hosted instances.
 If you choose to enable any telemetry, document what is collected and how to opt out.

 ## Contact
 - Preferred: GitHub Security Advisory for this repository
 - Ticket: https:

-Thank you for helping keep ImperialUnionOfficialBot safe.
+Thank you for helping keep Imperial Union Official Bot safe.